 - (L) Whether the public improvement will be occupied or unoccupied during construction; - (M) Whether the public improvement will require a single phase of construction work or multiple phases of construction work to address specific project conditions; and - (N) Whether the contracting agency or state agency has, or has retained under contract, and will use contracting agency or state agency personnel, consultants and legal counsel that have necessary expertise and substantial experience in alternative contracting methods to assist in developing the alternative contracting method that the contracting agency or state agency will use to award the public improvement contract and to help negotiate, administer and enforce the terms of the public improvement contract.

-B. Summary Description of the Steel Bridge Transit Improvements Project ("Project")
+B. Summary Description of the Contracts for On-Call CM/GC Services - Buildings Projects ("Contracts")